 - interviewing others who ate at the venue, but didn't have symptoms

 - taking stool and food samples, if appropriate

 - inspecting the suspected venue.

-If there is enough evidence that a food premises in the district is a possible source of the outbreak, we may carry out a food hygiene inspection.
+We may carry out a food hygiene inspection if there is enough evidence that a food premises in the district is a possible source of the outbreak.

 Food poisoning advice

 If you think you have food poisoning, you should consider the following advice: